 Up until 2017, AMD was the clear underdog.
-But with its Ryzen / Threadripper 2000 series chips, the company has achieved performance parity with Intel.
+But with its Ryzen / Threadripper series chips, the company has moved steadily toward performance parity with Intel.
 And in workloads that tax many cores, AMD's latest Ryzen 3000 CPUs have pulled ahead, especially if you factor in the security patches that have arrived over the past year or so.
 Some fans will have strong opinions, but if you don't have your heart set on one brand or the other, you should be open to either.

 What do you want to do with your CPU?

 It's tempting to just spend as much as you can afford for a CPU, but you might be better off saving some of your cash for other components.
 Determine your processor type and max budget based on what you need your computer to do.